 Declared a National Historic Monument on April 13, 1976, the Isabel II Bridge, popularly known as the Triana Bridge, is one of the emblematic places for Sevillians and a must-see for any tourist.

 It is the oldest iron bridge preserved in Spain and was the work of the engineers Gustavo Steinacher and Ferdinand Bernadet.
-The castings, however, were ordered to be built in the Bonaplata brothers’ workshop in Seville.
+The castings, however, were ordered to be built in the workshop of the Bonaplata brothers in Seville.

-Crossing the Triana Bridge means coming across this small chapel dedicated to the Virgen del Carmen, patron saint of sailors.
-A work of the excellent architect Aníbal González which serves as the headquarters of the Brotherhood of the Glory and whose glazed grille allows worship permanently.
+Crossing the Triana Bridge means coming across this small chapel dedicated to the Virgen del Carmen, patron saint of sailors .
+A work of the excellent architect Anibal Gonzalez that serves as the headquarters of the Brotherhood of Glory and whose glazed grille allows worship permanently.

 3. Triana Ceramics Center

-The Triana Ceramics Center began its journey as a center for reception, interpretation and structuring of the visit to the Triana neighborhood in 2014.
-Since then, it has sought to highlight the pottery tradition of the popular Sevillian neighborhood as well as its spatial, ethnological and anthropological value.
+The Triana Ceramics Center began its journey as a center for reception, interpretation and structuring of the visit to the neighborhood of Triana in 2014.
+Since then, it has wanted to highlight the pottery tradition of the popular Sevillian neighborhood as well as its spatial, ethnological and anthropological value.

 All the elements that make up the center are shown in their original context.
-Thus, the ovens have been restored and the routes and relationships of the different professions that coexisted in this space have been preserved.
-Two floors make up this enclave, which has permanent exhibition, visit of the remains, specialized documentation center as well as a place for interpretation and guide of the tourist itineraries of the neighborhood.
+Thus, the kilns have been restored and the routes and relationships of the different professions that coexisted in this space are preserved.
+Two floors make up this enclave, which has a permanent exhibition, a visit to the remains, a specialized documentation center as well as a place for the interpretation and guidance of tourist itineraries in the neighborhood.

-Nor is its location a coincidence.
-The CCT is located on the pottery Suite that once served as the headquarters of the historic company Cerámica Santa Ana-Rodríguez Díaz S.L.
+Its location is not by chance either.
+The CCT is located on the pottery complex that once served as the headquarters of the historic company Cerámica Santa Ana-Rodríguez Díaz S.L.

 4. Selva Coffee, specialty coffee in the neighborhood

 Triana has witnessed history and its conjunctural changes at the same time without renouncing to the tradition that characterizes its idiosyncrasy.
-And the appearance of new spaces does not prevent us from extolling their possibilities.
+And the appearance of new spaces is not an obstacle to stop extolling its possibilities.

-Selva Coffee is the first specialty coffee shop in the neighborhood and a real promise: the cups you drink here will elevate your mornings.
+Selva Coffee is the first specialty coffee shop in the neighborhood and a real promise: the cups of coffee you drink here will make your mornings even better.
 They also serve cakes, cookies and other sweet treats and hold workshops, tastings and parties like this one.

-Every Saturday and Sunday, the Paseo de Nuestra Señora de la O is the venue for one of the most important flea markets and liveliest places in the city.
-Paseo del Arte invites visitors to lose themselves among illustrations, fashion and crafts on the banks of the Guadalquivir.
-A seamless preview to the brewing angelus that will get you inspired.
+Every Saturday and Sunday, the Paseo de Nuestra Señora de la O hosts one of the most picturesque and lively street markets in the city.
+Paseo del Arte invites strollers to lose themselves among illustrations, fashion and crafts on the banks of the Guadalquivir.
+A seamless preview to the beer angelus that will inspire you.

 6. Triana Market

 The purest neighborhood atmosphere is condensed in this place.
-Neighbors, onlookers, tourists and lovers of Triana meet every day to visit the food and flower stalls, ceramics or the varied culinary offerings of the small businesses located inside.
+Neighbors, curious, tourists and lovers of Triana meet every day to see the food stalls, flowers, ceramics or the varied culinary offerings of small businesses that are housed inside.

-The remains of the Castillo de San Jorge, located on the first floor of the market, provide a unique historical touch that allows visitors to connect with Seville’s past while enjoying shopping and dining.
+The remains of the Castle of San Jorge, located on the first floor of the market, provide a unique historical touch that allows visitors to connect with the past of Seville while enjoying shopping and dining.

-Although it is one of the most important sites in the history of Seville, few stop at the Castillo de San Jorge.
-Including this visit in the tourist routes means facing one of the darkest periods (but also of greater history and scope) of the capital of Seville.
+Although it is one of the most important enclaves in the history of Seville, few stop at the Castillo de San Jorge.
+Including this visit in the tourist routes means facing one of the darkest periods (but also of greater history and scope) of the Sevillian capital.

-Visigothic fortification and seat of the Spanish Holy Inquisition since 1481 , it would be demolished centuries later in order to enlarge the Plaza del Altozano and create the food market.
+Visigoth fortification and headquarters of the Spanish Holy Inquisition since 1481 would be demolished centuries later in order to expand the Plaza del Altozano and create the food market.

-Possibly the least known part of the Triana neighborhood, but of fundamental architecture to understand its history, are the corrales de vecinos.
-Some of them retain their aesthetics as in the past and are valuable examples of these structures around which people used to live.
-The Casa de las Flores, now a small vacation home, is one of the most popular.
+Possibly the least known part of the Triana neighborhood but of fundamental architecture to understand its history are the corrales de vecinos.
+Some of them preserve their aesthetics as they were in the past and are valuable examples of these structures around which people used to live.
+The Casa de las Flores, today a small vacation home, is one of the most popular.

-In the autumn of 2022, the Seville City Council carried out the following an initiative to be able to visit them and enhance their value.
+In the autumn of 2022 the City Council of Seville carried out an initiative to visit them and enhance their value.
 A cultural event for those who have a special interest in these spaces.

-The construction of this temple dates back to 1266 and makes it the most important oldest church in Seville.
-When it was built, Triana was just a small village created by the monarch around the Castillo de San Jorge.
+The construction of this temple dates back to 1266 and makes it the oldest church in Seville.
+When it was built, Triana was only a small village created by the monarch around the Castle of San Jorge.

 It is for this reason that the church was fortified in its beginnings, as it was the first to be built outside the walls after the reconquest.
-Some battlements of the roofs are still preserved from this period at .
+Some battlements of the roofs are still preserved from this period.

 10. San Jacinto

-This street that formerly connected Seville with the Aljarafe, today is the nerve center of entertainment in Triana.
-Dozens of bars, restaurants, cafeterias, ice cream parlors and businesses of all life are concentrated in this busy Sevillian street.
+This street that formerly communicated Seville with the Aljarafe, today is the nerve center of leisure in Triana .
+Dozens of bars, restaurants, cafes, ice cream parlors and businesses of all life are concentrated in this busy Sevillian street.

 11. Betis Street

-The charm of its colorful facades have turned this street in Triana into one of the most photographed in Seville.
-It is also famous for its bars and restaurants, the terraces the banks of the Guadalquivir and the views of the most monumental area of the city.
+The charm of its colorful facades have turned this Triana street into one of the most photographed in Seville.
+It is also famous for its cocktail bars, the terraces on the banks of the Guadalquivir and the views of the most monumental area of the city.

-Next to the Castle of San Jorge, this narrow alley of 35 meters communicates with the Paseo de la O. Prisoners were led through it who were either going to be judged or had already been condemned and were taken to the stake.
+Next to the Castle of San Jorge, this narrow alley of 35 meters communicates with the Paseo de la O. Prisoners who were either going to be tried or who had already been condemned and were taken to the stake were led through it.

 13. Paseo de la O

-In contrast to the opposite bank this walk is a haven of peace that runs parallel to the river bank.
-Not surprisingly, the Paseo de la O will undergo a complete remodeling that seeks to rearrange this part of the riverside and its connection with Betis street conferring the place of shadows, vegetation, gazebos and meeting and celebration places.
+In contrast to the opposite bank, this promenade is a haven of peace that runs parallel to the river bank.
+Not surprisingly, the Paseo de la O will undergo a complete remodeling that seeks to rearrange this part of the bank and its connection with Betis street giving the place of shadows, vegetation, viewpoints and meeting places and celebration.

 De la O